 Guide to GDPR Compliance and Implementation

 GDPR is an assertive set of laws that should protect the personal information of users of the internet from unauthorized use, and also ensure that their privacy is protected against intrusive solicitation by businesses.
 The law is being looked upon with great appreciation by authorities all over the world and will redefine standards of compliance and rights.
-The Aritic team is working actively to prepare themselves for the upcoming enforcement of the law in May 2018, and we intend that our customers are able to do the same.
+The Aritic team has actively been following the rules since May 2018, and we intend that our customers are able to do the same.
 Under the GDPR compliance, is relevant for any personal data, relating to an identified or an identifiable natural person.

 This comprehensive, detailed guide may come in handy for businesses to stay compliant and also for individuals who need to know their rights.
 Aritic offers several services related to the collection of and sharing of details as and when a campaign may require.
 This guide highlights all the relevant changes the law has brought about in the definitions and responsibilities of the parties involved with all the processes related to personal data.
 Yet this cannot be a substitute for legal or professional consultation, explaining how GDPR applies to your organization.

 General Data Protection Regulation, is a European data privacy law approved by the European Commission in 2016.
 It is effective since May 2018.
 The GDPR is also a binding act or a regulation as compared to the prior laws directive nature.
 It means that it must be followed entirely throughout all the member states of the EU.
 The GDPR strengthens, harmonizes, and standardizes EU data protection law in line with modern data collection practices.
 Aritic as a responsible processor, considers this law to be a significant measure taken by the EU to ensure the safety of individual data.